 To determine the difference between male and female angelfish, observe the following:

-Knowing the above can help you determine whether your fish are getting ready to mate or are fighting.
+Knowing the above can help determine whether your fish are getting ready to mate or fighting.

 Are My Angelfish Kissing, Biting, or Fighting?